-The Hospital has agreements with third-party payers that provide for payments to the Hospital at amounts different from its established rates.
-Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payers, and others for services rendered including estimated retroactive adjustments under reimbursement agreements with third-party payers.
+The Hospital has agreements with third-party payors that provide for payments to the Hospital at amounts different from its established rates.
+Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered including estimated retroactive adjustments under reimbursement agreements with third-party payors.